MicrosoftDocs/fabric-docs/docs/data-engineering/load-to-tables.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-[!INCLUDE [product-name](../includes/product-name.md)] [Lakehouse](lakehouse-overview.md) provides an feature to efficiently load common file types to an optimized Delta table ready for analytics.
+[!INCLUDE [product-name](../includes/product-name.md)] [Lakehouse](lakehouse-overview.md) provides a feature to efficiently load common file types to an optimized Delta table ready for analytics.
 This guide describes the __Load to Tables__ feature and its capabilities.

 Summary of __Load to Tables__ capabilities: